hdinkel/linuxcommandline/linux_intermediate/basic_scripting.rst

   ..
 Note:: In `csh/tcsh`

-            a) To evaluate the exit status of a command in it must be placed within curly brackets with blanks separating the brackets from the
+            a) To evaluate the exit status of a command it must be placed within curly brackets with blanks separating the brackets from the
                command: ``if ({ grep -q root /etc/passwd }) then [...]``
             b) Redirection of commands in conditions does not work